Great Neighborhoods - NE Bellevue

 Although the “plan” seems to be well written, it is a disappointment.
 It is not a plan at all.
 After participating for several years in workshops, surveys, zoom meetings, etc. I had anticipated the “plan” to contain plans.
 While the statement suggests some revisions to codes regarding ADUs etc., there are no specifics.
 I was expecting to see let’s widen X street, let’s put bike lanes on Y street, you know……a plan!!
 Plenty of specifics were presented in the meetings with ample support, but there’s just nothing here!!

-Jerry T almost 3 years ago
+Jerry T over 3 years ago

 The description of the Draft Neighborhood Plan for NE Bellevue says it includes a map of this area.
 The map is missing! this is critical, because how these policies are implemented, street by street and sub-neighborhood by sub-neighborhood, is critical.
 For example, how will S-NE-18 be implemented?
 Will "new typologies" of housing including detached ADUs, duplexes and triplexes be allowed everywhere within the NE Bellevue neighborhoods?
 And how will "adequate separation" (between new housing typologies and adjacent properties) be enforced, when developers can make more money by building the largest possible house on a lot, taking away existing trees and shrubbery that provide privacy and environmental benefit.

-Sally Lawrence almost 3 years ago
+Sally Lawrence over 3 years ago

 thank you for making this plan available for our community to read and to provide input.
 I feel grateful to be in Bellevue and it's city government and care of our community.
 Thank you.

-kR almost 3 years ago
+kR over 3 years ago

 I do not see any mention of "enforcing" existing codes like: